empyriumz/Entanglement-Dynamics/README.md

 ~~Large-scale distributed Kronecker product~~

-Using mpi_evo.py for simulating relatively large system size (L\~ 24) with paralleled random unitary evolution.
+Using mpi4py and openmp for simulating relatively large system size (L\~ 24) with paralleled random unitary evolution.

 Large-scale distributed SVD using MPI

+Developing MPI-enabled Docker or Singularity containers.

 # Refs:
 The protocol used in the time evolution is the same as the following papers